How to Run for Office in New York

 State and local limits

-When you’re running for office in New York State, the campaign contribution limits vary depending on two factors: the office you’re running for and the area you’re running in.
-Amounts also vary depending on whether you’re in the primary or general election AND depending on whether the donor is a member of your family.
+When you’re running for office in New York State, the campaign contribution limits vary depending on the office you’re running for and the area you’re running in.
+Amounts also vary depending on whether you’re in the primary or general election AND whether the donor is a member of your family.

 Here’s a quick overview of how these limits are defined at the state level in New York: